danobi/dxuuu.xyz/src/bpfilter.md

 bpfilter will call `request_module()` in certain cases.

 For the uninitiated, `request_module()` is a kernel function that requests userspace load a particular kernel module.
-Internally, it performs and upcall to userspace's `modprobe(8)` -- exactly the sort of thing we might have seen above.
+Internally, it performs an upcall to userspace's `modprobe(8)` -- exactly the sort of thing we might have seen above.